by Diane Spicer

 No affiliate relationship exists between Pack Gear and myself.

-As usual, I'm all about getting the best hiking gear into your hands!
+As usual, I'm all about getting the best hiking gear into your hands by using it first!

 If you visualize the main internal compartment in your largest backpack, you know it's just one cavernous space waiting to swallow your hiking gear.